amitkumargoyal1990/Dominos-Pizza-Sales-Report/README.md

 - Data Visualization

 ### Insights
-- Busiest days and time
+1. Busiest days and time
-   - Orders are highest on weekends
+   - Orders are highest on **Sun/Mon**
-   - There are maximum orders in months of July and May
+   - There are maximum orders in months of **July and May**
-- Sale Performance
+2. Sale Performance
-  - Classic Category contributes to maximum sales & total orders
+  - **Classic Category** contributes to maximum sales & total orders
-  - Large size pizza contributes too maximum sales
+  - **Large size pizza** contributes too maximum sales
-- Best Sellers
+3. Best Sellers
-   - The Thai Chicken Pizza Contributes to maximum Revenue
+   - **The Thai Chicken Pizza** Contributes to maximum Revenue
-   - The Classic Deluxe Pizza Contributes to maximum Total Quantities
+   - **The Classic Deluxe Pizza** Contributes to maximum Total Quantities
-   - The Classic Deluxe Pizza Contributes to maximum Total Orders
+   - **The Classic Deluxe Pizza** Contributes to maximum Total Orders
-- Worst Sellers
+4. Worst Sellers
-   - The Brie Carre Pizza Contributes to minimum Revenue
+   - **The Brie Carre Pizza** Contributes to minimum Revenue
-   - The Brie Carre Pizza Contributes to minimum Total Quantities
+   - **The Brie Carre Pizza** Contributes to minimum Total Quantities
-   - The Brie Carre Pizza Contributes to minimum Total Orders
+   - **The Brie Carre Pizza** Contributes to minimum Total Orders

 # Dashboard Overview